Reuben Sandwich Recipe

-This Reuben Sandwich uses leftover corned beef, tangy sauerkraut, melted Swiss cheese, and my signature creamy Russian Dressing to make the most delicious sandwich you’ve ever had.
+This crunchy, tangy, and tasty Reuben Sandwich recipe uses leftover corned beef, tangy sauerkraut, melted Swiss cheese, and my signature creamy Russian dressing to make the most delicious sandwich you’ve ever had.
 Leftovers have never tasted so good!

 A Reuben sandwich

-You might have an inkling from some of my previous posts that I love me some corned beef!
+You might have an inkling from some of my previous posts that I love me some crock pot corned beef!
 It’s so juicy and full of flavor – especially when slow simmered in Guinness, ya know?
+But I actually like having the leftovers better than the meal itself.
+I can’t lie.
+It’s because I make a killer Reuben sandwich.
+Seriously, ask my friends.
+A Reuben casserole is not too far behind!

 I think I know what makes it so good.
 It’s my homemade Russian dressing.
 If you love a good Reuben as much as I do, you’ll definitely need to try this recipe!